isaka-mabagala/isaka-mabagala/README.md

 <br>

-- 👀 I’m interested in Vue, Angular, Kotlin, Flutter, NodeJS and Java
+- 👀 I’m interested in IONIC, Kotlin, Flutter, NodeJS and Java
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on APIs and Mobile Apps projects
 - 📫 How to reach me by email: isaxstarisaka@gmail.com, website: www.isaxstar.co.tz